-Missing In Action: Notable absentees from this week's WWE
+Missing in Action: Notable absentees from this week's WWE

 Ruby Riott: Last seen on the June 25 episode of Raw.
 Out of action due to an MCL sprain.

 Sami Zayn: Last seen at Money in the Bank.
-He is out of action due to two torn rotator cuffs.
+Out of action due to two torn rotator cuffs.

 205 Live